su-sanna/IT1025Spring2022SusannaPopyk/README.md

 I went to the search bar and typed in cmd.
 Popped up "Command Prompt," I clicked on "open" under it and opened up the command line window.
 After the initial text that is there, I typed in "mkdir (space) IT1025."
 There I indicated I made a space between "mkdir" and "IT1025."
 After this command I hit enter.
 Then I went into "File Explorer", then User, then my account in the pc, and there I found the file for "IT1025."
 Lastly, I took a screencapture of my file and uploaded it to Github as "IT1025Folder."
 ### Networking
 #### Data Transmission
+The data transmission process begins with a host (any communicational device), which follows a protocol to communicate to another device once a packet has been established.
+An IP address is established.
+Then, the packet-switching works with the DNS to choose the IP address needed to base the destination of data being transmitted to.
 #### Hardware
 #### Topologies and Types of Networks
 #### Protocols